oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 > A tool MAY provide an option to suppress dates with value `tba`.

-### Conformance Clause 5: OpenEoX Core Actionable Viewer
+### Conformance Clause 5: OpenEoX Core Recommending Viewer

 A viewer satisfies the "OpenEoX Core Recommending Viewer" conformance profile if the viewer fulfills the following groups of requirements: